dmzoneill/gnome-extension-publisher/README.md

 ![Build Status](https://github.com/dmzoneill/gnome-extension-publisher/actions/workflows/main.yml/badge.svg)

-This is a fork of 'gnome-extension-publisher' which seems to be abandoned.
+This is a fork of 'gnome-extension-uploader' which seems to be abandoned.
+You can find this new pytohn module on [https://pypi.org/project/gnome-extension-publisher/](https://pypi.org/project/gnome-extension-publisher/)

 ## Install
 ```console